d2l-ai/d2l-en/chapter_linear-regression/generalization.md

 If we overfit our training data, there is always the evaluation on test data to keep us honest.
 But if we overfit the test data, how would we ever know?
-See :citet:`ong2005learning` for an example how this can lead to absurd results even for models where the complexity can be tightly controlled.
+See :citet:`ong2005learning` for an example of how this can lead to absurd results even for models where the complexity can be tightly controlled.